 To determine your running shoe size, measure your feet in inches or have them measured at a running store and size up one-half to a full size.
 For example, if your foot is nine inches long, start with a size 9.5 for running shoes.
 You can also measure in centimeters and use European sizing.
 Running shoe sizing should be the same as regular street shoes since we always want a little room at the end of our toes.
 While there can be some variation between brands or even between models of shoes by the same brand, this is generally a good process and will likely land you in a shoe that fits.

 To determine whether the length is a good fit, stand up in the shoes and place your thumb along the toe of each shoe.
 You should be able to measure about a thumb’s width between the tips of your toes and the end of the shoe.
-If your shoes are too tight, you’ll risk blisters, bruising, and all sorts of uncomfortable foot issues.
+If your shoes are too tight, you’ll risk blisters, bruising, lost toenails, and all sorts of uncomfortable foot issues.

 A good fit should feel like a supportive hug, with enough room to wiggle and splay your toes but not so much that your feet can slide around inside the shoe.
 Be sure to check the fit on both feet since feet aren’t always the same size.